-There is certainly no denying that travelers are always on the lookout for gifts and souvenirs to bring home.
-A certain something that will help to remind them of their exciting trip.
-However, many travelers can often become caught up in buying cheap knick knacks and gifts from tourist traps.
-It can be considerably difficult to put together a list of top souvenirs and gifts to bring from a UK trip.
-Simply because there are just so many amazing things that you can shop for.
-To avoid purchasing something you may only decide to throw away in a matter of months.
-We have put together a short lift of some authentic items that you may wish to consider when travelling to the United Kingdom.
+There is no denying that travellers are always on the lookout for gifts and souvenirs to bring home—a certain something that will help to remind them of their exciting trip.
+However, many travellers can often become caught up in buying cheap knick knacks and gifts from tourist traps.
+Putting together a list of top souvenirs to bring home from a UK trip can be difficult since there are just so many amazing things that you can shop for.
+To avoid purchasing something you may only decide to throw away in a few months, we’ve put together a short list of some authentic items that you may wish to consider when travelling to the United Kingdom.

-If you are visiting the capital of England, London comes with its very own Whittard tea shop which is a very popular chain tea shop that sells exquisite teas, both hot and iced.
+If you are visiting the capital of England, London comes with its very own Whittard tea shop—a very popular chain tea shop that sells exquisite teas, both hot and iced.
 They provide a lovely selection of quality teas from across the globe.
-From fruit infusions and flowering teas to oolong and flavored green.
+From fruit infusions and flowering teas to oolong and flavoured green.
 Why not sample a few of their teas from their house blends?
-If you are not a big tea drinker, they also have a wide selection of coffee and hot chocolate for you to choose from.
+If you’re not a big tea drinker, they also have a wide selection of coffee and hot chocolate for you to choose from.
 Not only that, they have incredibly creative flavours such as strawberry, tiramisu, and even salted caramel!
 If you miss out on shopping in London and are perhaps visiting somewhere further afield, there are plenty of tea shops hidden around most towns and cities.
 It’s certainly well worth a visit.

 Chocolate and Sweets

-It’s no secret that British, are absolutely in love with sweets.
-The British are certainly well-known for making some of the most delicious sweets (candy) and chocolate that is often craved across the globe.
-The famous British Cadbury chocolate bars taste so much better.
-Compared to the reformulated ones that you can easily find in your local supermarket.
+It’s no secret that the British are absolutely in love with sweets.
+The British are well-known for making some of the most delicious sweets (candy) and chocolate that is often craved across the globe.
+The famous British Cadbury chocolate bars taste so much better, compared to the reformulated ones that you can easily find in your local supermarket.
 Some fantastic favourites to try are Dairy Milk, Wispa and Aero.
-For travellers coming from the United States of America, the Hershey Company has banned the sale of Cadbury’s chocolate in the US.
-Which means bringing back a bar of Cadbury’s chocolate will certainly be an extra special treat.
+For travellers coming from the United States of America, the Hershey Company has banned the sale of Cadbury’s chocolate in the US, which means bringing back a bar of Cadbury’s chocolate will certainly be a special treat.

-England is a treasure trove of gifts and unique antiques that range from small simple trinkets to extravagant historic artifacts.
-With so many different shops for you to visit and what seems to be an endless selection of vintage goods for you to choose from.
-You are bound to discover something that will catch your eye.
-If you are spending enough time in London, you should definitely focus your treasure hunt on the numerous market places.
-Such as Camden, Brick Lane or the Old Spitalfields Market.
-Especially on weekends there are markets popping up everywhere in London.
+England is a treasure trove of gifts and unique antiques that range from small simple trinkets to extravagant historic artefacts.
+With so many different shops for you to visit and what seems to be an endless selection of vintage goods for you to choose from, you are bound to discover something that will catch your eye.
+If you are spending enough time in London, you should definitely focus your treasure hunt on the numerous marketplaces, such as Camden, Brick Lane or the Old Spitalfields Markets.
+The weekends, in particular, see markets popping up throughout London.
 In East London you can easily visit Old Spitalfields Market, Brick Lane Market and Greenwich Market to fill your bags up with authentic vintage gifts.

 Union Jack Souvenirs

-For travellers visiting London, a simple short walk along the streets of Central London will unearth a world of ubiquitous souvenir shops.
-Which sell key chains, hats and t-shirts that are emblazoned with the union jack.
-There are plenty of fantastic places around the London capital.
-You can discover incredibly interesting keepsakes that will certainly commemorate your trip to the United Kingdom!
-If you are one of those, who start to think about gifts just when you stand at the airport and realize that your trip is nearly over.
-Union Jack Souvenirs are obviously the option for you.
-As you can easily literally get anything labeled with an Union Jack at any British Airport 🙂
+For travellers visiting London, a short walk along the streets of Central London will unearth a world of ubiquitous souvenir shops selling key chains, hats and t-shirts emblazoned with the Union Jack.
+You can discover incredibly interesting keepsakes that will certainly commemorate your trip to the UK!
+If you are one of those, who start to think about gifts just when you stand at the airport and realise that your trip is nearly over.
+Union Jack souvenirs are obviously the option for you.
+As you can easily get literally anything labeled with an Union Jack at any British airport. 🙂

-Ain’t it great to work at a Hostel?
-All the crazy shit you experience and the funny stories, but yet again there’s so much stuff you can’t share with people outside the Hostel bubble.
+Isn’t it great to work at a hostel?
+All the crazy shit you experience and the funny stories, but yet again there’s so much stuff you can’t share with people outside the hostel bubble.

-Good News!
-Wombat’s brings the bubble together on the 5th international Hostel Staff Meeting.
+Good news! wombat’s brings the bubble together for the 5th International Hostel Staff Meeting.

-If you can make it 25th until 27th November.
+If you can make it for the 25th until 27th November.